aryanc1027/790_ISP/README.md

 # 790_ISP
 ISP Pipeline

+### Launch Instructions

+1. **Install Dependencies:** Ensure all required packages from `requirements.txt` are installed.

+2. **Start the Application:** Run the application with the command:

+   python app.py

+3. **View the Project:** Open your web browser and navigate to http://127.0.0.1:5000/ to view the project.

 # Image Processing Pipeline Documentation

 This document provides a comprehensive guide on using the Image Processing Pipeline script, which is designed for processing raw images through various stages including linearization, white balancing, demosaicing, color space correction, gamma encoding, and compression.